How to Allow Camera Access on Snapchat

 My camera is working, but it’s blurry.
 Is there a fix for this?

-The easiest way to figure out whether this is a Snapchat software problem (in which case you need to contact support or update the app if one is available) or if it’s your phone (which means you’ll likely need hardware repair) is to see if your phone’s native camera app is working.
+The easiest way to figure out whether this is a Snapchat software problem or if it’s your phone is to see if your phone’s native camera app is working properly.
+If the Snapchat app is the problem, contact support or update the app if possible.
+If you’re having hardware issues, you’ll likely need hardware repair.

 What does ‘Oops, Snapchat is a camera app’ mean?